flanksource/docs/mission-control/docs/guide/views/index.md

   icon: view-details
 ---

-Views are a powerful feature that allows you to create custom, dynamic dashboards from your Mission Control data.
-They enable you to transform and present data from various sources (configs, changes, metrics, etc.) in a structured, tabular format with rich visualizations.
+Views are a SQL-powered feature that allows you to create custom, dynamic dashboards from your Mission Control data.
+They collect data from multiple sources into an in-memory SQLite database, enabling you to run any SQL query for filtering, joining, and aggregating your observability data.

 <Screenshot img="/img/views.svg" className="h-auto" alt="Views Concept" shadow="false" size="800px"/>

+This view creates a dashboard showing Helm releases with their current status, health, and deployment information.

 ## Overview

 Views solve the challenge of creating custom dashboards and reports by providing:

-- **Dynamic Data Aggregation**: Combine data from multiple sources using flexible query mechanisms
+- **Dynamic Data Aggregation**: Combine data from multiple sources using SQL
 - **Rich Visualizations**: Display data with gauges, charts, status indicators, and more
 - **Structured Schema**: Define column types and constraints for consistent data presentation
-- **Real-time Updates**: Automatically refresh data based on configurable schedules
-- **GitOps Integration**: Define views as Kubernetes Custom Resources for version control
+- **Cached Results**: Views work like materialized views, caching query results in dedicated database tables for fast retrieval

 ## Key Features